 Now on the top of the Cloudflare dashboard, you can find the optimizations things so that we will select “SSL/TLS.”

 We want SSL Certificate to change something in the “SSL/TLS” menu, so click there.

 By default, Cloudflare enables the full mode of SSL/TLS encryption.
 We have to change to “Flexible” mode, which you can see above in the image.

 Step – 8.
 Check Domain in Browser for SSL

 Open any of the web browsers and open your website to check whether you installed an SSL certificate or not.

-If you are using WordPress then install a plugin named “Simple SSL”, So first go your WordPress dashboard then click Plugins and click Add New and search “SSL”.
-Install the first plugin shown below in the image.
+If you are using WordPress, then install a plugin named “Really Simple SSL,” So first go to your WordPress dashboard, click Plugins, click Add New and search “SSL.”
+Install the first plugin as shown below in the image.

 Install the plugin and activate the plugin for further instance.

 Click “Go ahead, activate SSL.”
 If you click, all your URLs in the “HTTP” protocol will change to the “HTTPS” protocol.
 Voila, everything is now perfect.

 If you need an extra boost on your website, even that for free, then you should sign up for a free Cloudflare CDN and SSL certificate.